 - Running corporate wellness programs for huge companies.

 The list goes on.
 Once you decide to become a health coach, the possibilities are endless.
 It really lights a fire under your ass to start something that makes a meaningful difference.

 You Expect to Make Tons of Money Right Off The Bat

 Most people work, so they wanted night and weekend appointments anyway, so it worked out well.
-I had steady income from my full time job while I built a solid foundation of clients and an online presence.
-While I was able to cover the cost of the tuition within 6 months of graduating, it took me about 2 years to make an amount of money I would consider a “full-time” salary.
+I had a steady income from my full-time job while I built a solid foundation of clients and an online presence.
+While I was able to cover the cost of the tuition within 6 months of graduating, it took me about 2 years to make any amount of money I would consider a “full-time” salary.

 You Expect Clients to Fall into Your Lap